AnjaDj/Inter-Process-Communication-in-IIoT-Gateway-Device/README.md

 # 🔸 Cross-compilation
+Cross-compilation is the process of building code for a target other than the one running the build process.
 If you are developing an application on standard x86_64 PC and want it to run on RPi with complitly different architecture than your PC, you need to cross-compile it.
 On your x86_64 Linux PC:
 1. <b>Install toolchain for cross-compilation </b><br>
    The following commands will install a compiler for ARM architecture used in RPi
    ```bash